rydkvist/clicks-per-second/README.md

 A very small project I did to test out who had the fastest clicking speed of the class between me and my friends hahah..

 ## What to know
-Not a serious, nor a well structured and robust code.
+Not a serious, nor a well structured or robust code.
 Did it just for fun, it works perfectly though.

 ## Built With

-* [Visual Studio](https://visualstudio.microsoft.com/) - IDE that was used to develop the program
+* [Visual Studio](https://visualstudio.microsoft.com/) - IDE used to develop the program

 ## Authors